Table of Contents

-A nevus is a condition which is characterized by an increased number (hyperplasia), as well as neoplasia of the melanocytes.
-The nevus can occur from birth or it can be acquired.
-The benign nevus, as well as atypical nevus, is non-malignant, but the potential for the atypical nevus is more to transform to a malignant lesion.
+A nevus is a condition which is characterized by an increased number (hyperplasia), as well as neoplasia of melanocytes.
+The potential of malignant transformation of an atypical nevus is higher compared to a benign one.

 Epidemiology of Nevi

-The benign nevus occurs in the early period of life, lasts until adulthood and then it disappears.
+Benign nevi occur in the early period of life, last until adulthood and then disappear.
 CDKN2A mutation is shown as the risk factor for the occurrence of atypical nevi in families.
 The whites have an increased prevalence of the atypical nevus.
-There is also variation seen in the size of the nevus based on the location of the body.
+There is also variation seen in the size of the nevus based on their location.
 The other factor which is seen as a variation in the occurrence of a type of nevus is the race of the individual.

 Pathophysiology of Nevi

 For the acquired nevus, the instigating factor in the destruction and the development of the acquired nevus is the exposure to sunlight, especially the ultraviolet rays of the sun.
 However, there are also studies against this hypothesis.

 The germline mutation of the gene CDKN2A is identified to be one of the factors responsible for the families with a nevus.
 The other factors which have been identified include the BRAF, which is a transductor component in communicating the information.
 This BRAF has been described as the causative factor in both acquired as well as congenital nevus formation.
 The UV rays are described to have their mechanistic property of causing nevus due to the damage induced to the BRAF gene.

 The mutations which are not present in birth and are obtained due to the external environmental stress are known as somatic mutation.